-The Solution to Worn-out Flow Restrictor:
+How to Fix Worn-out Flow Restrictor:

 6. Faulty RO System Installation Can Cause Drainage

-The Solution to Faulty RO System Installation:
+How to Remedy Faulty RO System Installation:

 7. Clogged RO Membrane Can Cause Drainage

-The Solution to Clogged RO Membrane:
+How to Fix Clogged RO Membrane:

-You can easily solve this problem by flushing the RO membrane regularly or replacing it.
-As the replacement process is pretty complex, we recommend taking help from a professional to do the job.
+You can easily solve this problem by flushing regularly or replacing the RO membrane.